manas0615/RecoverAI/README.md

 ```

 The E2E path exercises the real Razorpay Test Mode payment-link integration
 and the RecoverAI webhook/verification boundary.
-It may skip when required
+It is designed to skip
-real credentials are unavailable.
+safely when required real credentials are unavailable rather than silently
+substituting a fake provider result.

 ## Frontend production build